chicio/chicio.github.io/_posts/2018-09-09-ios-notification-content-extensions.md

 authors: [fabrizio_duroni]
 ---

-*In this post I will talk about iOS notification customization with Notification Content App Extension*
+*In this post I will talk about iOS notification customization with Notification Content App Extension.*

 ---